NA364KU/1-Step-Multi-Robot-Control/README.md

-# 1 step autonomous multi-robot control
+# 1 Step Multi-Robot Control
 Uses a modification of the boids flocking rules in a system of multiple robots in a leader-follower structure.

 ## What are boids rules ?